team-seenit/seenit-weather-test/README.md

 ## Test Submission

 * Fork this repo
+* Make your changes (We dont expect you to spend a long time on this, hopefully you can get this done in a few hours)
 * Send us a link to your repo either directly or through your recruiter